 Ok, great.
-However, that still doesn’t explain how to apply Gamification in Business.
+However, that still doesn’t explain how to apply Gamification to your Business.
 Nor does it explain why it’s a good idea.

-Honestly, there are many reasons why companies think it’s a good idea to integrate game mechanics, behavioural elements, and design techniques into their systems, however, let’s just focus on the most important reason:
+Honestly, there are many reasons why companies think it’s a good idea to integrate game mechanics, behavioural elements, and design techniques into their systems.
+However, let’s just focus on the most important one:

 Gamification works and history doesn’t lie.
 Games and their elements are present in all cultures.
 They are one of the oldest forms of engagement and human social interaction.